annh3/ai_planning_searching/ai_planning_searching/training_writeup.md

 You can see the full training notebook [here](https://github.com/annh3/ai_planning_searching/blob/main/ai_planning_searching/training_script.ipynb) and even copy it!
 As long as you give me credit :)

+Thank you to Xiao-Hu Yan for witnessing this :)